noeblassel/noeblassel.github.io/content/teaching/index.md

 ### Mathematics in action (Fall 2023)

-First-year warm-up classes in Mathematics and Python for scientific computing.
+First-year warm-up classes in Mathematics and Python for scientific computing at École des Ponts.
 Material can be found on a [GitHub repo](https://github.com/GabrielStoltz/MACT).